 - Deadlines: Candidates must submit all application materials prior to admission deadlines.
 See the Academic Calendar for dates:

-- Acceptance: Qualified candidates will receive an official acceptance letter and I-20 form from the Primary Designated School Official and/or Designated School Official.
+- Acceptance: Qualified candidates will receive an official acceptance letter and I-20 form from the Principal Designated School Official and/or Designated School Official.

 If you are not a citizen of one of the countries listed above, you must submit original documentation of English proficiency from one of the options below: